DevCyclonekittenTriHex/A1K-Documentation/Docs/toolhead_wiring.md

 <br>Plug in fan1 (exf) connector into the extruder fan (jst xh x5), and plug the other end into the lazer port near the fans (?)
 <br>Connect the thermister and hotend wires to their respective areas, and <b>DO NOT PLUG THE THERMISTER INTO THE HOTEND PORT, IT WILL COOK IT AND YOU WILL BE SAD<b>
 <br>Try and put some tape over the filament sensor ribbon cable, and eddy sensor leads to not cause a short.
+<br>Get the printed toolhead cover from before and place it on, route the btt microprobe cables around and wire it up to the probe and servo ports.
+And put a jumper connecting the P_2 and Probe pins together.
+<br>Nows your time to check the connection in the next step, then afterwards route it through a nylon sleeve if needed.
 </h3>

 <h3>4.
 Sanity Check.
 <br> Empty,
 </h3>